Liberdus/liberdus.github.io/blog/4/article.md

 But it’s not being distributed all at once.

-Instead, rewards are released over approximately 10 months, and who benefits over time depends on continued participation.
+Instead, rewards are released over approximately **10 months**, and who benefits over time depends on continued participation.

 - To keep receiving rewards, users must continue following on their associated accounts
 - If you stop engaging or don’t claim, those rewards don’t sit idle — they are redistributed to users who remain active and can be claimed in future months